wework/wework.github.io/_posts/2015-12-14-simply-secure-rails-api.markdown

 encrypted =  cipher.update(self.uuid) + cipher.final
 ```
 This takes the actual data you want to encrypt, in this case the user's
 UUID, and turns is into something that's actually ready to be deciphered.
-For practical purposes, calling .final a procedural event in the cipher's life-cycle.
 [Documentation](http://docs.ruby-lang.org/en/trunk/OpenSSL/Cipher.html#method-i-final)

 ---